hetissimpel/radioformac-swift/README.md

 # What is this?

 We are releasing this codebase as open-source under the MIT license.
-It represents a work-in-progress re-write of [Radio](https://github.com/hetissimpel/radioformac) that is very much unfinished.
+It represents a work-in-progress re-write of [Radio](https://github.com/hetissimpel/radioformac) in Swift that is very much unfinished.

 # Is this actively being developed?